-- Reduction in Vehicle Miles Traveled (VMT) and reduced congestion.
-All Build alternatives would result in a reduction of the number of miles driven by automobiles, as the Build Alternatives would induce commuters to travel by train or bus rather than drive between Boston and the South Coast region.
+- Improvement in availability of public transportation between the South Coast region and Boston. - Improvement in the quality of transit service between the South Coast region and Boston, in terms of travel time and reliability. - Reduction in VMT and reduced congestion.
+All Build Alternatives would result in a reduction of the number of miles driven by automobiles, as the Build Alternatives would induce commuters to travel by train or bus rather than drive between Boston and the South Coast region.
 Fewer cars on the road would ease congestion along highway corridors, resulting in time benefits. - Improvement of air quality.
 The reduction in driving as a result of the Build Alternatives would reduce emissions of pollutants by mobile sources, thereby contributing to cleaner air. - Reduction of Greenhouse Gas emissions.
-The reduction in driving as a result of the Build Alternatives would contribute to reduced emissions of CO2 and other greenhouse gases. - Improved safety conditions for motorists, bicyclists, pedestrians and school children along the main highway corridors and in the roadway network, as a result of reduced traffic congestion due to the Build Alternatives. - Reduction in automobile related noise, due to reduction in automobile Vehicle Miles Traveled. - Enhanced regional mobility.
-In addition to improving access between the South Coast region and Boston, the Build Alternatives would also enhance mobility within the region by including interregional links that provide one-seat rides from one municipality to another. - Improvement in access and travel time to jobs colleges, hospitals, and Boston for environmental justice populations in Fall River, New Bedford and Taunton, as described in Chapter 3.3 -Alternatives. - Smart Growth benefits.
+The reduction in driving as a result of the Build Alternatives would contribute to reduced emissions of CO2 and other greenhouse gases. - Improved safety conditions for motorists, bicyclists, pedestrians and school children along the main highway corridors and in the roadway network, as a result of reduced traffic congestion due to the Build Alternatives. - Reduction in automobile related noise, due to reduction in automobile VMT. - Enhanced regional mobility.
+In addition to improving access between the South Coast region and Boston, the Build Alternatives would also enhance mobility within the region by including interregional links that provide one-seat rides from one municipality to another. - Improvement in access and travel time to jobs colleges, hospitals, and Boston for environmental justice populations in Fall River, New Bedford and Taunton, as described in Section 3.3.3.1 of Chapter 3, Alternatives. - Smart Growth benefits.
 According to the South Coast Rail Economic Development and Land Use Corridor Plan,3 commuter rail service to the South Coast would generate nearly \$500 million in new economic activity every year.
 This is new growth by the year 2030 that would not occur without the new infrastructure.
 The rail connection is projected to create between 3,500 and 3,800 net new jobs within the Commonwealth by 2030-about two-thirds of which would locate in the South Coast region with the remaining third in Boston-Cambridge and other communities outside the region.